m-bock/purescript-transit/README.md

 ### State Machine Implementation I: The Classic Approach

 Before diving into **Transit**, let's first look at how state machines are typically implemented in PureScript using pattern matching.
 This classic approach is familiar to most PureScript developers and serves as a baseline for understanding what **Transit** improves upon.
-By seeing the traditional implementation first, you'll better appreciate how **Transit**'s type-level specification eliminates common pitfalls and provides compile-time guarantees.

 #### States and Message types

-To represent our door in code, we need two things: the states the door can be in, and the actions that can change those states.
+To represent our door in code, we need two major types: the states the door can be in, and the actions that can change those states.
 In PureScript, we define these as simple data types.
 We are using the suffix `D` to denote the traditional approach (D = data).

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs